-All direct private clients of Saxo and its subsidiaries can access their accounts directly through the TradingView platform.
-TradingView is a leading charting tool and social trading platform, and you can now log in with your Saxo account to get the best of both worlds: TradingView's excellent tools, and Saxo's world-class execution, competitive pricing, and customer care.
+All direct private clients of Saxo Markets can access their accounts directly through the TradingView platform.
+TradingView is a leading charting tool and social trading platform, and you can now log in with your Saxo Markets account to get the best of both worlds: TradingView's excellent tools and Saxo Markets' world-class execution, competitive pricing, and customer care.

 What you need to know

 To get started on this platform, please consider the following:

 - A funded account with Saxo Markets is required.
 Unfunded accounts do not have access to 3rd-party apps like TradingView.
 To open an account, see here.

 - We currently offer access to a wide selection of Forex, CFDs and Stocks on the TradingView platform.

 - In order to connect to a broker from TradingView, you need to create a (free) account on TradingView first.
 See the TradingView home page and click "Join for Free".

 - You trade against the same conditions and costs on TradingView as you would on Saxo Markets' own platforms.

 - We do not currently support Demo accounts on TradingView.
 The platform already supports "Paper Trading" functionality, which is basically the same thing.